Deformed or variegated fruit

 Mokillo

-Cause: The bacterium Pseudomonas sp.
-It occurs naturally on flowers and may be transferred to other flowers by insects.
+Cause: The disease is caused by multiple bacterium complexes.
+This includes Pseudomonas sp. and two bacteria from the Enterobacteraceae family; Pantoea agglomerans and Enterobacter cowanii, that have been frequently recovered from infected fruits.
+The bacteria occur naturally on flowers and may be transferred to other flowers by insects.
 Frequently only one finger per hand is infected.
 The problem is more prevalent in the wet season.

 More images